-Policy Cl1 relates to the provision of community infrastructure, and requires for development to contribute towards the Infrastructure Delivery Plan and to mitigate the impact of any proposal upon the local infrastructure.
+Policy CI1 relates to the provision of community infrastructure, and requires for development to contribute towards the Infrastructure Delivery Plan and to mitigate the impact of any proposal upon the local infrastructure.

-Policy Cl2 relates to the provision of sports and leisure facilities, and allows for the loss of existing sports provision where they are of a low quality or surplus to requirements, or where they would be relocated elsewhere.
+Policy CI2 relates to the provision of sports and leisure facilities, and allows for the loss of existing sports provision where it is of a low quality, surplus to requirements or where it would be relocated elsewhere.

-Policy Cl3 concerns the provision of children's play equipment with developments, and requires for suitable areas (equipped) to be provided if there is a local need.
+Policy CI3 concerns the provision of children's play equipment with developments, and requires suitable areas (equipped) to be provided if there is a local need.